 Using prospect theory, Kyler Ong examines the probability of North Korea selling or supplying nuclear materials to terrorists especially to groups like ISIS.

 Benjamin E. Martin’s article highlights the deficiencies in the current regimes, especially the Nuclear non- proliferation Treaty (NPT), in preventing nuclear materials from falling into the hands of terrorists.
 The threat is further amplified by the physical and logistical vulnerability of nuclear stockpile facilities in a number of countries.

 Devi Kalyan Mishra provides an overview of the threat of bioterrorism from a public health perspective, highlighting the need for promotive, preventive and curative intervention mechanisms to mitigate the consequences of a bio-terror attack.
 He further notes that the effectiveness of such a response is contingent upon the availability of resources and the existing public health infrastructure, including the presence of well-trained responders and effective coordination across the various concerned agencies.

-Commentaries / Conflict and Stability / Cybersecurity, Biosecurity and Nuclear Safety / East Asia and Asia Pacific / Global / Middle East and North Africa (MENA) / South Asia / Southeast Asia and ASEAN / Terrorism Studies
+Conflict and Stability / Counter Terrorist Trends and Analyses / Cybersecurity, Biosecurity and Nuclear Safety / East Asia and Asia Pacific / Global / Middle East and North Africa (MENA) / South Asia / Southeast Asia and ASEAN / Terrorism Studies